binaryaaron/dbproject/part3/query_description.md

-# query description

-## Aaron Gonzales, Nialls Chavez
+# query descriptions -- Aaron Gonzales and Nialls Chavez

 This file contains the description and code for various queries in our database.